Anxiety therapy

 Finding Relief When Your Brain Works Differently

-If you're reading this, you might be wondering if your anxiety feels different from what others describe.
+Anxiety therapy looks different when you're neurodivergent—and if you're reading this, you might already sense that.
 Maybe you've noticed that traditional anxiety management techniques don't quite fit, or perhaps you're realizing that what you've called "anxiety" for years might actually be the exhaustion of constant masking, sensory overwhelm, or the weight of navigating a world that wasn't designed for how your brain works.

 Understanding Anxiety Through a Neurodivergent Lens